mandober/rust-debrief/primitives/numbers/2-integers.md

 # Integers

+- Categories:
+  - signedness:
+    - signed:   `i8`, `i16`, `i32`, `i64`, `i128`, `isize`
+    - unsigned: `u8`, `u16`, `u32`, `u64`, `u128`, `usize`
+  - bit-width: 8, 16, 32, 64, 128
+  - dependency: independent and machine-architecture dependent
-Integers are primitive scalar types.
+- Integers are primitive scalar types.

-The type of an unsuffixed integer literal is determined by type inference:
+- The type of an unsuffixed integer literal is determined by type inference:
   - if an integer type can be uniquely determined from the surrounding program context, the unsuffixed integer literal has that type.
   - if the program context under-constrains the type, it defaults to i32
   - If the program context over-constrains the type, it is considered a static type error.

 ```rust
 ‭// 65424‬ dec in bin: